zeyywqq09/my-keeb/journal.md

 * I assigned SMD footprints to the diodes and 2.2mm M2 mounting holes to the screw holes.
 * I assigned the appropriate plate-mount footprints from the library to the stabilizer symbols in the schematic.
   <img width="544" height="397" alt="image" src="https://github.com/user-attachments/assets/2eef4764-21bf-4b48-822a-ed957ae7b1f2" />
+  Note:I spent most of my time trial and error and error correction :(